Starlight-polarization-based tomography of the magnetized interstellar medium: PASIPHAE's line-of-sight inversion method: The Bayesian inversion method: Implementation and validation

 In this example, the obtained maximum likelihood value is $\log \hat{\mathcal{L}} = 784.55$ and the evidence is $\hat{\mathcal{Z}} = 765.54 \pm 0.18$, all the input polarization-related parameters are found within the 68\% credible interval of the estimated posterior distributions and 97\% of the posterior on cloud parallax is contained between the true parallaxes of the two stars that directly bracket the input cloud parallax value.
 The method, therefore, demonstrates high accuracy in this example.
 We emphasize that not only do we recover the cloud distance and the mean values of the Stokes parameters but also an accurate estimate of the polarization covariance from the intrinsic scatter.

 Similar conclusions are reached from the application of our fitting method to the two-cloud LOS example presented above using a model with two layers.
+In this case the priors set for each cloud are the same as used for the single-cloud LOS above and we use the same setup to analyze the data.
 We show in Fig.~\ref{fig:2Layer_corner_plxqu} the posterior distributions reconstructed by our fit for the parallaxes and Stokes parameters of the two clouds.
 The Stokes parameters are found to be well within the 68\% confidence interval of the estimated posteriors and 98\% and 83\% of the posteriors on clouds' parallaxes are contained between the true parallaxes of the two stars that directly bracket the values of their respective input-cloud parallaxes.
-We do not show the full corner plot, including the constraints on the intrinsic scatter parts, only because visualization of 12 parameters lead to poor insights; the posterior distributions are similarly very good, all `true' values falling within the 68\% confidence interval of the estimated posteriors.
+We do not show the full corner plot, including the constraints on the intrinsic scatter parts, only because visualization of 12 parameters lead to poor insights; the posterior distributions are similarly very good, all true values falling within the 68\% confidence interval of the estimated posteriors.
 The very fact that the posterior on the parallax of the second cloud appears less tight than that of the first cloud makes sense given that the second cloud is farther away from the observer where stars have larger uncertainties on their parallax and are generally fainter, thus showing larger uncertainties on Stokes parameters, than closer stars.
 Additionally, the presence of foreground clouds (stars) add noise to the reconstruction of the background cloud.

 Figure~\ref{fig:2Layer_postplx} presents the estimated posterior distributions obtained for cloud parallaxes.
 The shapes of the posterior distributions are well understood when parallaxes of surrounding stars are considered, in a way similar to Fig.~\ref{fig:1DlikelihoodScan_PDFplxe}, illustrating the inhomogeneous distribution of constraints along that dimension.